gasolin/foxbox/README.md

     $ git clone https://github.com/gasolin/foxbox.git
     $ cd foxbox

+### In Ubuntu 12.04

+If you have a device with Ubuntu version 12.04 (Long term support), you could run auto-setup script `setup_ubuntu_12_04.sh` within the script folder directly without VM.

+### In VM
 On linux or mac, run `configure.sh`.
-The script will download B2G repository to your Host OS and start vagrant to setup VM for you.
+The script will download basic ubuntu 12.04 image to your Host OS and start vagrant to setup the VM for you.

 On other platform, start the setup process